Children's Aid Societies raise awareness about the importance of kin families during Kin Awareness Week, September 21-25

-During Kinship Awareness Week, Children’s Aid Societies celebrate the kin caregivers that support children and youth while caregivers address the challenges they are facing.
+During Kin Awareness Week, Children's Aid Societies celebrate the families that step in and support children and youth while caregivers address the challenges they are facing.

 Kin support often means providing a safe and nurturing home, but it also includes informal supports like child care and transportation.
-Kin providers can be family members, but they can also be people who simply have an emotional connection to the child or youth.
-Please click on the link to learn more about how kin families keep kids connected: http://www.oacas.org/2019/09/kinship-families-keeping-kids-connected/
+Kin providers can be family members, but most people don't realize they can also be people who simply have an emotional connection to the child or youth.
+Learn more about how kin families keep kids connected here.

 For more information on what it means to be a kin caregiver, please contact Lorraine Quinn, Supervisor at 613 962 9291 ext 2372 or firstname.lastname@example.org .